-- Retrieving all HSA materials from Maryland schools and LEA central offices - Checking in materials and producing security reports - Scanning of used answer books to capture student demographic information, bubbled selected response (SR), and student-produced (SPR) responses, and to prepare the answer books for handscoring of constructed response (CR) items - Conducting rangefinding sessions for CR items - Preparing training materials for CR items - □ Handscoring of CR items, both operational and field test - Providing student demographic information, SR and SPR responses, and raw CR score data in data files for MSDE and the Development Contractor - Storing all test materials securely - Preparing annotated item guides and training sets for public release on the MSDE web site

-Providing written reviews of CR items prior to field testing and written evaluations of field test CR items after test administration and scoring
+- Retrieving all HSA materials from Maryland schools and LEA central offices - Checking in materials and producing security reports - Scanning of used answer books to capture student demographic information, bubbled selected responses (SR), and student-produced responses (SPR), and to prepare the answer books for handscoring of constructed response (CR) items - Conducting rangefinding sessions for handscoring of CR items - Preparing training materials for handscoring of CR items - □ Handscoring of CR items, both operational and field test - Providing student demographic information, SR and SPR responses, and raw CR score data in data files for MSDE and the Development Contractor - Storing all test materials securely - Preparing annotated item guides and training sets for public release on the MSDE web site - Providing written reviews of CR items prior to field testing and written evaluations of field test CR items after test administration and scoring also included student produced response, or "gridded," items for which the student provided numeric answers to the SPR questions.

-The 2004 Maryland High School Assessment consisted of three test administrations: January, May, and summer.
-Each administration consisted of multiple forms, each form with multiple constructed and selected response items for each of the content areas assessed: Algebra/Data Analysis, Biology, English I, and Government.
-(Additionally, Geometry is a Maryland School Assessment content area test that is administered during the same test administrations as the HSA and scored by MI.
+Five HSA content areas were tested and scored in 2005: Algebra/Data Analysis, Biology, English, Geometry, and Government.
+(Geometry is a Maryland School Assessment content area test that was administered during the same test administrations as the HSA and scored by MI.
 For the purposes of this report, the term HSA will be used to refer collectively to all five content areas' assessments.)
-Algebra/Data Analysis and Geometry also included student produced response, or "gridded," items for which the student provided numeric answers to the questions.